3mdeb/verified-boot/verified_boot_main.md

 one that is not verified to be trusted, the **Chain of Trust** ends.
 [^NIST_sp800-193_glossary] [^NIST_ir8320_glossary]

+#### Trusted Computing Base (TCB)

+> Totality of protection mechanisms within a computer system, including hardware, firmware, and software, the combination responsible for enforcing a security policy.

+~ CNSSI 4009, Commitee on National Security Systems (CNSS) Glossary [^CNSSI_4009]

+The meaning of the Trusted Computing Base is different from a Chain of Trust, in that a Chain of Trust means a sequence of components, that transition their trust onto each other without necesarilly specifying the role of the components.
+The Trusted Computing Base, on the other hand, refers to all of the hardware, firmware and software components that play a crucial role in the system's security, without specifying any relations between them.

+The components belonging to the Trusted Computing Group include a number of the initial elements of all the Chains of Trust in a system, and the Roots of Trust in particular - the elements which form the "Base" for providing security functionalities.

+A bug or a vulnerability of a part of the Trusted Computing Base impacts the security of the system, while a flaw of a component from outside the TCB does not.
+Because of that the size and complexity of the TCB should be minimal to reduce the risk of undetected vulnerabilities and make it easier to perform security audits.

 ### Categorization of chains/roots of trust

 Multiple **Chains** and **Roots** of trust can be distinguished based on the